top of page

 • Permanent Soil Cover: Leaving crop residues or using cover crops helps to maintain soil moisture, reduce weed growth, and protect the soil from erosion.

 There are numerous benefits associated with conservation agriculture, both for farmers and the environment.
-These include:
+The benefits of Conservation agriculture include improved soil health, increased productivity, cost savings, and environmental sustainability.

-• Improved Soil Health: By reducing soil disturbance and maintaining permanent soil cover, conservation agriculture helps to improve the physical, chemical, and biological properties of the soil.
+• Improved Soil Health: By reducing soil disturbance and maintaining permanent soil cover, conservation agriculture helps to improve the physical, chemical, and biological properties of the soil types.
 This leads to increased nutrient availability and water retention, resulting in healthier crops.

 • Increased Productivity: Due to improved soil health and efficient use of resources, CA can lead to higher crop yields compared to traditional agriculture methods.